-This article features eight essential elements that every nutrition private practice owner must consider.
-In addition, it provides suggested resources and features insight from private practice owners.
+This article features ten essential elements that every aspiring nutrition private practice owner must think through.
+In addition, it provides suggested resources and features insight from fellow successful dietitian private practice owners.

-Before you jump in, have you taken a moment to consider if private practice is right for you?
+Before you jump in, how do you know if private practice is right for you?

-Many dietitians have chronicled their experience launching a private practice.
+Many dietitians have chronicled their experiences of launching a private practice.
 Links to these posts are included throughout this article.
 You can benefit greatly by reading these and feel more confident as you will know how you will navigate similar experiences as you launch your nutrition business.

 Hiring a graphic designer or branding specialist to create essential brand elements is one approach.
 You can also take a DIY approach and leverage design tools such as Canva to create branded materials for your business.

-To get top quality results, you will want to learn how to think like a designer and understands the basics of graphic design.
+To get top quality results, you will want to learn how to think like a designer and understand the basics of graphic design.
 This can be easier than you think using Canva!
-You can quickly learn to create gorgeous graphics for your business including social media banners, business cards as well as flyers and handouts for your clients.
+You can quickly learn to create gorgeous graphics for your business including social media banners and business cards as well as flyers and handouts for your clients.

 There are several EHR platforms that are built specifically for dietitians.
 The features and functionality vary, as well as the pricing.
 Most offer a free trial period where you can give various features a test drive.